**This page along with the ICAS Bylaws are currently being redeveloped.

 The other project was the Animal Liberation Philosophy and Policy Journal (renamed in 2006 as the Journal for Critical Animal Studies) founded in 2003 by Best and Nocella.

-The term Critical Animal Studies (CAS) emerged out of a great deal of dialogue by many animal rights/liberation academics and activists around the world in the beginning of April 2007.
-At the end of April 2007 Anthony J. Nocella II, Steve Best, and Richard Kahn of ICAS and John Sorenson a sociology professor at Brock University who founded the first Critical Animal Studies (ICAS) and on April 30, 2007 www.criticalanimalstudies.org was launched publicly.
+The term Critical Animal Studies (CAS) emerged out of a great deal of e-dialogue by about a dozen animal rights/liberation scholars and activists around the world in the beginning of April 2007.
+At the end of April 2007 Anthony J. Nocella II, Steve Best, and Richard Kahn, decided to change the name of CALA to the Institute for Critical Animal Studies (ICAS) and on April 30, 2007 www.criticalanimalstudies.org was launched publicly.

 DEFINITION OF CRITICAL ANIMAL STUDIES (CAS)

 Critical animal studies is rooted in animal liberation and anarchism, is an intersectional transformative holistic theory-to-action activist led based movement and field of study to unapologetically examine, explain, be in solidarity with, and be part of radical and revolutionary actions, theories, groups and movements for total liberation and to dismantle all systems of domination and oppression, in hopes for a just, equitable, inclusive, and peaceful world. – ICAS, 2016